How I Made $1,500 Collecting Soda Cans During My Work Breaks

 I did well enough, but not as well as another man I met — he paid his entire rent from the empties he collected.

-Here’s how to make money with all those cans and bottles.
+Here’s how you can also make money recycling cans and bottles.

 Aluminum Can Prices at Scrapyards and Recycling Centers